Krista the Explorer

 7. Explore the streets of Antequera

 The city of Antequera is full of charming streets to walk along.
-Cuesta Santa Maria, for example, is located just in front of Real Colegiata de Santa María la Mayor and is lined with pretty white washed houses and a couple of restaurants too.
-If you're not on a tight schedule, I would recommend taking a leisurely stroll around the city, because you never know what you might come across.
-Antequera is highly underrated by tourists, but in my opinion it's one of the best cities in southern Spain to visit if you want to immerse yourself in history and the Spanish culture.
+Cuesta Santa Maria, for example, is located just in front of Real Colegiata de Santa Maria la Mayor and is lined with pretty whitewashed houses and a couple of restaurants.
+If you’re not on a tight schedule, I would recommend taking a leisurely stroll around the city, because you never know what you might come across.
+Antequera is highly underrated by tourists, but in my opinion it’s one of the best cities in southern Spain to visit if you want to immerse yourself in history and Spanish culture.

-Considering Antequera has the most churches per inhabitant in the entirety of Spain, I could have filled this post with a lot of photos of beautifully designed churches and religious sites.
-But I don't want to ruin all the fun!
-One church that really caught my eye as we were walking the streets of Antequera was Parroquia San Sebastián.
+One church that really caught my eye as we were walking the streets of Antequera was Parroquia San Sebastian.
 This Renaissance church was built in the mid-16th century, and has seen numerous additions to it over the centuries.
-It sits at the bottom of the hill where the Alcazaba is located so it's very easy to find.
+It sits at the bottom of the hill where the Alcazaba is located so it’s very easy to find.
+This is also a nice area to sit out and enjoy a snack or something to drink.

 9. Plaza Coso Viejo

 Another top thing to do in Antequera is to visit Plaza Coso Viejo.
 The plaza was once called the Vegetable Square, as it was where the open air market was held.
-It has since been completely renovated and is home to Palacio De Nájera and Convento Santa Catalina de Siena.
-There is also a beautiful statue in the middle of the plaza of Ferdinand I of Aragon riding on his horse, who conquered the city in 1410.
+It has since been completely renovated and is home to Palacio De Najera and Convento Santa Catalina de Siena.
+There is also a beautiful statue in the middle of the plaza of Ferdinand I of Aragon, who conquered the city in 1410, riding on his horse.

 10. Museo de la Ciudad de Antequera

-If you're interested in visiting a museum while you're in Antequera, Museo de la Ciudad de Antequera is one of the most popular ones, and is located inside the 18th century Palacio De Nájera in the Plaza Coso Viejo.
-Although this museum doesn't top the list of things to do in Antequera, it's the perfect place to visit if you want to learn more about the history of the city and see some fine art as well.
+If you’re interested in visiting a museum while you’re in Antequera, Museo de la Ciudad de Antequera is one of the most popular ones.
+It’s located inside the 18th century Palacio De Najera in the Plaza Coso Viejo.
+Although this museum doesn’t top the list of things to do in Antequera, it’s the perfect place to visit if you want to learn more about the history of the city and see some fine art as well.

 11. Museo Conventual de las Descalzas

 Another interesting museum to visit in Antequera is the Museo Conventual de las Descalzas.
-Visiting this museum is definitely a unique thing to do in Antequera, as it forms part of a convent, and is run by cloistered nuns.
-The museum itself is home to a large selection of religious art, which are well worth taking a look at - especially if you love history!
+Visiting this museum is definitely one of the more unique things to do in Antequera, as it forms part of a convent, and is run by cloistered nuns.
+The museum itself is home to a large collection of religious art, which are well worth taking a look at – especially if you love history.
 This museum is located a few minutes walk from Plaza Coso Viejo, and is surrounded by some of the best restaurants in Antequera.

 12. Stop for tapas at Arte de Cozina